KittyMac/SOPedia/Resources/en.json/diplomacy_demand_tribute.md

+**Demand Tribute?**
-Demand Tribute?\n\nDemand that this empire pay you 10% of their income each turn.
+Demand that this empire pay you 10% of their income each turn.